-In this article, we’ll look into what online banking is, what benefits it brings to banks and their clients, and why online banking is a must-have feature for any finance-related application.
+In this article, we’ll look into what online banking is, what benefits it brings to banks and their clients, and why online banking is still a must-have feature for any finance-related application in 2023.

 The Concept of Electronic Banking

-There are various services that e-banking can provide to their customers.
+There are various electronic banking services that e-banking can provide to their customers.
 These services are divided into two main types – retail electronic banking and wholesale electronic banking.

 Retail electronic banking is personal banking.
-It provides financial services to individuals and can include such services as ATM, credit and debit card management, point of sale, check transactions, retail automated clearinghouse, and others.
+It provides financial services to individuals, including ATM, credit and debit card management, point of sale, check transactions, retail automated clearinghouse, etc.

-Wholesale electronic banking services are provided for large clients like banks, corporations, financial institutions, and others.
-With wholesale banking, these organizations can manage their cash, perform wire transfers, fulfill corporate automated clearinghouses, and others.
+Wholesale electronic banking services serve large clients like banks, corporations, financial institutions, and others.
+Wholesale banking allows these organizations to manage their cash, perform wire transfers, and fulfill automated corporate clearinghouses.